 In connection with the offering, the underwriters may purchase and sell ADSs in the open market.
-Purchases and sales in the open market may include short sales and purchases to cover short positions, which may include purchases pursuant to the underwriters' option to purchase additional ADSs.
+Purchases and sales in the open market may include short sales and purchases to cover short positions, which may include purchases pursuant to the over-allotment option, in accordance with Regulation M under the Exchange Act.

-- Short sales involve secondary market sales by the underwriters of a greater number of ADSs than they are required to purchase in the offering. - "Covered" short sales are sales of ADSs in an amount up to the number of ADSs represented by the underwriters' option. - "Naked" short sales are sales of ADSs in an amount in excess of the number of ADSs represented by the underwriters' option. - Covering transactions involve purchases of ADSs either pursuant to the option or in the open market after the distribution has been completed in order to cover short positions. - To close a naked short position, the underwriters must purchase ADSs in the open market after the distribution has been completed.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the ADSs in the open market after pricing that could adversely affect investors who purchase in the offering. - To close a covered short position, the underwriters must purchase ADSs in the open market after the distribution has been completed or must exercise the option.
-In determining the source of ADSs to close the covered short position, the underwriters will consider, among other things, the price of ADSs available for purchase in the open market as compared to the price at which they may purchase ADSs through the option.
+- Short sales involve secondary market sales by the underwriters of a greater number of ADSs than they are required to purchase in the offering. - · "Covered" short sales are sales of ADSs in an amount up to the number of ADSs represented by the underwriters' over-allotment option. - "Naked" short sales are sales of ADSs in an amount in excess of the number of ADSs represented by the underwriters' over-allotment option. - Covering transactions involve purchases of ADSs either pursuant to the over-allotment option or in the open market after the distribution has been completed in order to cover short positions. - To close a naked short position, the underwriters must purchase ADSs in the open market after the distribution has been completed.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the ADSs in the open market after pricing that could adversely affect investors who purchase in the offering. - To close a covered short position, the underwriters must purchase ADSs in the open market after the distribution has been completed or must exercise the over-allotment option.
+In determining the source of ADSs to close the covered short position, the underwriters will consider, among other things, the price of ADSs available for purchase in the open market as compared to the price at which they may purchase ADSs through the over-allotment option.